sbandara/sbml-compiler/README.md

 <h2>SbmlCompiler</h2>

 <h3>Overview</h3>
-This Java package can generate <a href="http://www.mcs.anl.gov/adifor">ADIFOR</a>-compliant DAE code in FORTRAN from any <a href="http://www.sbml.org/">SBML</a> level 2 version 2 model (except those with event rules).
+This Java package generates <a href="http://www.mcs.anl.gov/adifor">ADIFOR</a>-compliant DAE code in FORTRAN from any <a href="http://www.sbml.org/">SBML</a> level 2 version 2 model (except those with event rules).
 SbmlCompiler analyzes evaluation dependencies of the SBML model and generates minimally a function <code>FFCN</code> of differential equations and
-<code>GFCN</code> of algebraic equations in FORTRAN with decorated symbols.
-SbmlCompiler can
+<code>GFCN</code> of algebraic equations in FORTRAN with decorated symbols for linkage into
-be instructed to also generate a <code>PLOT</code> function, or measurement functions
+numerical optimization software.
+SbmlCompiler can be instructed to also generate a
-<code>MFCN</code> for parameter estimation problems.
+<code>PLOT</code> function, or measurement functions <code>MFCN</code>.

 <h3>Notable Features</h3>
 Elements of the dependency graph can be replaced programmatically to manipulate the model in